object-oriented-python/object-oriented-programming/doc/source/8_inheritance.rst

 breaks the style rule that we should not repeat ourselves: if :class:`Square` already inherits from :class:`~example_code.shapes.Rectangle` then it should not be necessary to restate that inheritance by explicitly naming the :term:`parent class`.
-Fortunately, python provides the functionality we need in the form of the :func:`super` function. :numref:`square_class` demonstrates its application.
+Fortunately, Python provides the functionality we need in the form of the :func:`super` function. :numref:`square_class` demonstrates its application.

 .. _square_class: